pjmiravalle/vscode-terraform-advanced-syntax-highlighting/README.md

 # Terraform Advanced Syntax Highlighting

-**Terraform Advanced Syntax Highlighting** is a Visual Studio Code extension that dramatically improves syntax highlighting for Terraform `.tf` and `.tfvars` files in VS Code.
+**Terraform Advanced Syntax Highlighting** is a Visual Studio Code extension that dramatically improves syntax highlighting for `.tf`, `.tfvars`, and `.hcl` files in VS Code.

 This extension has been designed and tested to either work as a standalone solution for Terraform syntax highlighting, or alongside other extensions.
 Take a look at the [Compatibility](#compatibility) section for more information.